Ramp season is so brief – late March to sometime in May – that we really mean it when we say “now.”

 Mild rabbit works well with the pungent flavor of ramps in this recipe, which also features mushrooms.
 Use our mushroom mix, or your favorite seasonal fungi.
 A perfect pick for a springtime meal.

 Are you enjoying ramps this season?
 What are your favorite ways to prepare them?
-Tell us about it right here in the comments, or find us on social media.
+Tell us about it on social media.
 Tag @dartagnanfoods on Facebook, Instagram or Twitter.
 We also love pinning!
 Explore our tasty boards on Pinterest.